f0urfingeredfish/pigreenhouse/README.md

 # pigreenhouse

 A small script to log your raspbery pi sense hat sensor data to an amazon dynamodb and save a photo to s3.
+This is the start of my 'smart' greenhouse project.
+The goal is to have time lapse images and graphed sensor data of the greenhouse.

 Getting Started
 ---------------